What do you think of when you think of billboard advertising?

 That makes answering the question “What is the standard size of a billboard?” a little more difficult.

-The reality is that the billboard sizes depend on location.
+The reality is that the billboard sizes depend on their location.

 There are three main sizes of billboards and several other forms of advertising that offer many of the same advantages as billboards with varying sizes.